Sharp bounds and testability of a Roy model of STEM major choices

-In the tradition of \citeasnoun{WR:79}, \citeasnoun{KLMT:79} and, more recently, \citeasnoun{EHV:2014}, we analyze returns to education through the lens of the Roy selection model.
-It is well documented, since at least \citeasnoun{JACT:89}, that major choice is an important determinant of labour market outcomes, and the literature on the determinants of and the returns to major choice is now substantial.
-The STEM (Science, Technology, Engineering and Mathematics) versus non-STEM classification has come to dominate the debate.
-We therefore analyze a Roy model of choice of field of sudy, between STEM and non-STEM degrees, based on data from the Canadian National Graduate Survey (NGS) and census.
-We consider a binary Roy and generalized Roy model of major choice, where the target labour market outcome is to hold a permanent job, or to hold a job related to the field of study, and a more traditional Roy model, where the target outcome is wage.
-Our main objective is to shed some insight onto the under-representation of women in STEM education and even more so in STEM jobs, the gender gap in STEM labour market outcomes, and the contribution of the STEM economy to rising wage inequality.
+In the tradition of \cite{WR:79}, \cite{KLMT:79} and, more recently, \cite{EHV:2014}, we analyze returns to education through the lens of the Roy selection model.
+It is well documented, since at least \cite{JACT:89}, that major choice is an important determinant of labor market outcomes.
+The account in \cite{AAM:2016} shows that the literature on the determinants of and the returns to major choice is now substantial, including most notably \cite{Arcidiacono:2004}, \cite{beffy2012} and \cite{KLM:2015}.
+The STEM versus non-STEM classification has come to dominate the debate.
+We therefore analyze a Roy model of choice of field of study, between STEM and non-STEM degrees, based on data from nationally representative surveys of university graduates in Canada and Germany.
+Following the recent literature on the subject, surveyed in \cite{KG:2017}, we focus on mathematics intensive fields, including economics, but excluding life sciences.